kwebio/kweb-core/docs/src/components.md

 a mixture of:

 * [KVal](https://docs.kweb.io/api/kweb-core/kweb.state/-k-val/index.html)s for values that can change but not be modified by the component
-* [KVar](https://docs.kweb.io/api/kweb-core/kweb.state/-k-var/index.html)s for values that can change or be changed by the Component
+* [KVar](https://docs.kweb.io/api/kweb-core/kweb.state/-k-var/index.html)s for values that can change or be changed by the component
 * [ObservableList](https://docs.kweb.io/api/kweb-core/kweb.state/-observable-list/index.html)s for lists of values that can change
 * Other normal classes like **String** for immutable values